How to Sell Land Without a Realtor in Wisconsin

 How Owners Usually Decide Between FSBO and a Direct Buyer

-Owners usually keep the sale in-house when they have time, know the property well, and believe the ground can attract multiple serious buyers.
+Owners usually keep the sale in-house when they have time, know the property well, and believe the piece can attract multiple serious buyers.
 They usually lean toward a direct buyer when the property is inherited, remote, hard to access, or expensive to hold while waiting for the right buyer.

 That decision often comes down to how much uncertainty the seller wants to tolerate.
 If your priority is reducing moving parts, a direct buyer may be the better fit even if you would test the open market under different circumstances.